-Pre-emption rights are often referred during negotiations for funding rounds as being key for founders and other existing shareholders.
+Pre-emption rights are often referred to during negotiations for funding rounds as being key for founders and other existing shareholders.
 Similarly, investors talk about them as one of the most important terms for share investments.

 What does pre-emption mean?